Skip to content

 • The Windows file system is not aware of concepts such as text files or non-text files.
 It only recognizes files.
 It is therefore up to the program that uses this file to determine whether to treat it as a text file or not.

-• Line 9 creates an object using the SET command for assignment.
+• Line 9 creates an object, hence the use of the SET command for assignment.
 Creating a text file object involves creating two objects:

 • the creation of a Scripting.FileSystemObject (line 7)